 Graduate Women in Science and Engineering (GWISE) at Boston University strives to create a community to support and promote women in science, technology, engineering, and math fields.
 Through professional development seminars and workshops, social events, mentoring, and outreach, GWISE fosters interaction across all disciplines at BU and connects graduates students to postdocs, faculty, and broader networks in Boston and beyond.

 The mission of the BU Initiative on Cities (IoC) is to engage researchers, policy makers, and constituencies from the United States and around the world to help plan for development of the sustainable infrastructure and essential services required for cities to flourish in the years ahead.
-Co-directed by former Boston Mayor Thomas M. Menino and Prof. Graham Wilson, Chair of the Department of Political Science, the IoC is affiliated with the Frederick S. Pardee Center for the Study of the Longer-Range Future and sponsors symposia, directed studies and conferences tackling a variety of municipal challenges, from economic development and health care delivery, to education, security and transportation.
-More information can be found on the IoC website.
+Co-founded by late Boston Mayor Thomas M. Menino and directed by Prof. Graham Wilson, Chair of the Department of Political Science, the IoC is affiliated with the Frederick S. Pardee Center for the Study of the Longer-Range Future and sponsors symposia, directed studies and conferences tackling a variety of municipal challenges, from economic development and health care delivery, to education, security and transportation.

 The Senior Faculty Hiring Initiative has been established by the University Provost in an effort to enhance the Boston University faculty with the recruitment of up to 15 exceptional senior faculty members.
 These individuals must demonstrate a record of excellence and the capacity for substantive academic contributions.
 More information on the initiative can be found in the Provost’s original announcement.
 Members of the Senior Faculty Hiring Initiative Advisory Committee may access materials here.
 (Kerberos required)